Hack Forums: Alleged criminal incidents

-According to a press release from the U.S. Department of Justice, Zachary Shames developed a keylogger in 2013 that allowed users to steal sensitive information, including passwords and banking credentials, from a victim's computer.
+According to a press release from the United States Department of Justice, Zachary Shames developed a keylogger in 2013 that allowed users to steal sensitive information, including passwords and banking credentials, from a victim's computer.
 Shames developed the keylogger known as "Limitless Logger Pro", which was sold for $35 on Hack Forums.

 On 12 August 2013, hackers used SSH brute-force to mass target Linux systems with weak passwords.
 The tools used by hackers were then later posted on Hack Forums.

 On 15 May 2014, the FBI targeted customers of a popular Remote Administration Tool (RAT) called 'Blackshades'.
 Blackshades RAT was malware created and sold on Hack Forums.

 On 14 January 2016, the developer of the MegalodonHTTP Botnet was arrested.
 MegalodonHTTP included a number of features as "Binary downloading and executing", "Distributed Denial of service (DDoS) attack methods", "Remote Shell", "Antivirus Disabling", "Crypto miner for Bitcoin, Litecoin, Omnicoin and Dogecoin".
 The malware was sold on Hack Forums.

 On 22 September 2016, many major websites were forced offline after being hit with “Mirai”, a malware that targeted unsecured Internet of Things (IoT) devices.
 The source code for Mirai was published on Hack Forums as open-source.
 In response, on 26 October 2016, Omniscient, the administrator of Hack Forums, removed the DDoS-for-Hire section from the forum permanently.

 On 21 October 2016, popular websites, including Twitter, Amazon, Netflix, were taken down by a distributed denial-of-service attack.
 Researchers claimed that the attack was stemmed from contributors on Hack Forums.

 On Monday, 26 February 2018, Agence France-Presse (AFP) reported that Ukrainian authorities had collared Avalanche cybercrime organizer Gennady Kapkanov, who was allegedly living under a fake passport in Poltava, a city in central Ukraine.
 He marketed the Remote Administration Tool (NanoCore RAT) and another software licensing program called Net Seal exclusively on Hack Forums.
 Earlier, in December 2016, the FBI had arrested Taylor Huddleston, the programmer who created NanoCore and announced it first on Hack Forums.

 On 31 August 2018, several users on Hack Forums claimed to have received an e-mail from Google informing them that the FBI demanded the release of user data linked to the LuminosityLink malware sold on Hack Forums.

 On 29 October 2018, Vice Media reported that Saud Al-Qahtani, advisor to Crown Prince Mohammed bin Salman of Saudi Arabia and one of the alleged masterminds behind the assassination of Jamal Khashoggi, was heavily active on Hack Forums for many years under the username Nokia2mon2, requesting assistance in hacking victims and purchasing malicious surveillance software.
 There were rumours among users of Hack Forums that Nokia2mon2 was connected to the government of Saudi Arabia and he was using the website as a resource to perform espionage on journalists, foreigners, and dissidents.